open-feature/openfeature.dev/blog/2023-11-01-feature-flags-sdks-architectures.md

 ### API endpoints requests with cache

-At this approach, the feature flag service exposes APIs via endpoints like REST HTTP and/or gRpc, and the SDK calling the endpoint requests, and translate the request/responses to the programming language.
+With this approach, the feature flag service exposes APIs via endpoints like REST HTTP and/or gRpc, and the SDK calling the endpoint requests, and translate the request/responses to the programming language.
 A cache is used for responses data.
 Feature flag evaluation is done on proxy / features service only.
 As this approach involves network traffic for non-cached evaluations, a Relay Proxy is effective for having the network traffic data on internal network for faster and efficient performance and reducing the load on the Features Service / Source.